 Maxillofacial surgery (full mouth, jaw and face surgery) includes, among other things, the diagnosis and treatment of jaw malformations (dysgnathia), facial fractures (traumatology) and temporomandibular joint pain (CMD: craniomandibular dysfunction).
 In doing so, we make use of a variety of techniques and procedures, including distraction (DO: distraction osteogenesis).

-There is a multitude of different abnormal occlusions (dysgnathias), which develop as a result of poor positioning of the upper jaw, the lower jaw or a combination of the two.
+There is a multitude of different malocclusions (dysgnathias), which develop as a result of poor positioning of the upper jaw, the lower jaw or a combination of the two.
 The individual sections of the jaw may be too long, too short, too narrow, too wide or even asymmetrical.
-This can result in functional or aesthetic limitations, leading to the desire or the need for corrective procedure.
+This can result in functional or aesthetic limitations, leading to a desire or need for corrective surgery.